debthebuilder/Decagon_recipe_plugin/README.md

 # Decagon_recipe_plugin
-a simple plugin to add, edit, delete and update recipes
+A simple plugin to handle adding, editing, deleting and selecting recipes